mvolkmann/MyUnixEnv/notes/VueNotes.md

 Vue objects support the `$emit` and `$on` methods that publish and subscribe to events.
+The `v-on` template directive can also be used to subscribe to an event.
+For example, `<div v-on:event-name="expression">`.

-In some applications these can be use to share data between components, making the use of a state management library unnecessary.
+Applications can use events to share data between components, making the use of a state management library unnecessary.

 Events have a name and an optional payload.